1.1 -Basics of geological modeling with GemPy

 Cell Number: mid Direction: y

-Using gempy_viewer.plot_3d, # we can also visualize this data in 3D.
-Note that direct 3D visualization in GemPy requires the Visualization Toolkit (VTK) to be installed.
+Beyond 2D, however, we can also visualize our input data in full 3D using gempy_viewer.plot_3d.
+Note that direct 3D visualization in GemPy requires [the Visualization Toolkit](https://www.vtk.org/) (VTK) to be installed.

 gpv.plot_3d(geo_model, image=False, plotter_type='basic')